People are so anxious to be free of any kind of control, we grasp at any reason to deny anything that prevents us from doing what we want.

 immediately before the verse they misunderstand.
 They need more "knowledge".
 What does this mean?

-Well, let's take a look at one of the big ones - Romans 10:4
+Well, let's take a look at one of the big reasons people claim as an excuse to avoid obedience - Romans 10:4

 Using a popular version of the Bible we see:

 4For Christ is the end of the law for righteousness to every one that believeth.
 (KJV)

 However, if we look around, we find the NIV:

 4Christ is the culmination of the law so that there may be righteousness for everyone who believes.